yuksk/SIDAM/readme.md

 is designed for both GUI and CLI.
 You can do everything from the menus and do not have to remember commands.
 However, you can also do the same things by calling commands, making it easy to repeat analyses and incorporate *SIDAM* functions into your scripts.
+All commands are [documented](https://yuksk.github.io/SIDAM/commands/).
 ## Requirement

-Igor Pro 8 or 9.
+Igor Pro 8 or later is required.
+Igor Pro 9 is recommended to use full features.

 ## Getting started